Boosting NHS productivity with workforce data and insights

 Retaining staff is critical in the NHS, given the latest NHS Staff Survey reported that 29% of participants often think about leaving.
 Yet without further insight into where bottlenecks or disengagement are occurring, recruitment and retention efforts can be inefficient and costly.
 Traditional processes often involve long wait times and manual approvals, which can deter clinicians from completing the onboarding process.
 Clinicians might be discouraged from engaging with digital platforms too if the onboarding process is cumbersome or delayed, leading to low engagement and underutilisation of available staff.

 Without visibility into these issues, organisations risk losing valuable workers before they have even started.
-When managers aren’t granted access to the number of available clinicians and where they can be most appropriately deployed, it becomes even harder to plan and manage staffing activities effectively, signficantly reducing productivity as a result.
+When managers aren’t granted access to the number of available clinicians and where they can be most appropriately deployed, it becomes even harder to plan and manage staffing activities effectively, significantly reducing productivity as a result.

 Better utilisation of the workforce

-Workforce data and insights offer a solution by enabling organisations to streamline recruitment and retention efforts.
+NHS workforce statistics offer a solution by enabling organisations to streamline recruitment and retention efforts.
 By tracking the number of applicants awaiting approval to staff banks and their specialities, for example, NHS trusts can prioritise onboarding for high-demand roles.
 Monitoring the time it takes for an applicant to move through the system also helps identify and address any delays.
 This proactive approach ensures that departments with urgent needs are prioritised, reducing the time and costs associated with recruitment.

 By analysing the demographics and engagement levels of bank workers specifically, NHS organisations can make informed decisions that improve workforce utilisation.
 Identifying specialities with a high number of unengaged workers allows for targeted re-engagement strategies, ensuring these workers are effectively utilised.
 This approach not only optimises the full use of the current workforce but also prevents unnecessary recruitment efforts in areas that are already well-staffed.